 If you are taking any sort of medication you will need a note from your doctor.
 Typically, the note is put on an approved form from the Secretary of State called a physician statement of examination.
 If you are submitting a note from your doctor, it is imperative that your substance use evaluator review it and discuss it in his evaluation.
 The hearing officer will want to know that your excellent prognosis is really excellent and if you don’t mention that you are taking medication or being treated by a doctor to your evaluator how could he or she really know how you are doing?

 Getting all of this information into your evaluation doesn’t have to be a daunting task.
 With a qualified substance abuse counselor and some guidance from your attorney you can make sure that all of these issues are easily covered.
 If you P.L.A.N accordingly you should be on the road to success.

-If you or a loved one are seeking restoration of driving privileges in the Oakland, Macomb, or Wayne county area call the driver’s license restoration experts at the Law Office of Barton Morris today.
+If you or a loved one are seeking restoration of driving privileges in Oakland, Macomb, or Wayne County; call the driver’s license restoration experts at the Law Office of Barton Morris today.

 Charlotte Steffen specializes in criminal defense and driver’s license restorations.
 She has been practicing law for nearly 20 years.
 Her experience includes thousands of criminal cases, including capital offenses and high profile cases.
 She began her career at the Legal Aid and Defender Association of Detroit, handling the toughest felonies in Wayne County.
 She went into private practice in 2002 and has continued helping those who need it most.